 Interest in the creation of combines for growing vegetables in the closed ground in the regions and the collapse of the Far East is the same as that of Japanese companies, and Chinese and South Korean.
 And it's not surprising: the Far East is in the zone of their strategic interests.

 But wherever investors come from, they will have to find suitable areas, equip foundations, build greenhouses.
 And this is where the domestic aluminum industry can contribute.

 Long enough for the construction of greenhouse complexes in Russia, it was customary to use galvanized rolling, which is considered a cheap material.
 At the present time, only the power frame of industrial greenhouses has been made of galvanizing, while the remaining components (translucent structures, gratings, trays) are made of aluminum profiles.

-So far, greenhouse complexes using aluminum are being built in extremely small amounts: last year only about 150 ha were erected in Russia, more than half of the greenhouse structures were imported.
-This is due to the lack of integrated solutions from domestic producers - along with greenhouses they do not offer the process equipment necessary for farmers - and their focus on the use of rolled steel and structures.
+So far, greenhouse complexes using aluminum are being built in extremely small volumes: last year, only about 150 hectares of them were erected in Russia, and more than half of the greenhouse structures were imported.
+This is due to the lack of comprehensive solutions on the part of domestic producers - along with greenhouses, they do not offer the technological equipment needed by farmers - and their orientation towards the use of rolled steel and structures.

 In reality, in Russia, it is possible to annually introduce 400 ha and more greenhouse complexes of "winged metal", since it is possible to build them on inconvenient sites, which are full in the Far East.

 The reader will involuntarily object: will not it be necessary to carry aluminum profiles and structures for greenhouses if they are massively built in the Far East?
 After all, the main factories for the production of the same profiles are located mainly in the European part of Russia, there are several and closer - in Siberia.